 How much student debt do you have under your belt right now?
 How much money will you owe by the time that you graduate from college?

 Everyone accepts student loans as a part of life.
-We justify it by claiming that college is an investment or an expense.
+We justify it by claiming that college is an investment or an expense for a better life.
 We don’t look into ways to avoid student debt.
 We don’t try to get creative.
 We just get into debt and then figure out a way to pass our courses without missing a party.

 Don’t you wish that you could just get your degree without owing thousands of dollars at the end?